Sashiko Pattern Tsuzukiyamagata

 There is not much literature concerning the pattern's meaning, but if you’re so inclined, you could see the pattern as a representation of life’s ups and downs.

-This pattern is a good reminder that whenever I am deep down in a valley, I’m going to climb up eventually.
+For me, this pattern is a good reminder that whenever I am deep down in a valley, I’m going to climb up eventually.

 Also, while I’m on top, I try not to forget that I probably won’t be on top forever, and I have to enjoy being there as much as possible.